shinra-electric/shinra-electric/README.md

 I'm trying to get a new career in software engineering going.

-I'm currently a Pier student at the Apple Developer Academy in Napoli working on a private macOS app for an internal client.
+I was most recently a Pier student at the Apple Developer Academy in Napoli working on a private macOS app for an internal client.

-We're using SwiftUI for the frontend and FileMaker on the server-side.
+We used SwiftUI for the frontend and FileMaker on the server-side.

 <hr/>